ufo-github/ponyfoo/TAGS.md

   - Paged list of registered users, sorted by registration date
   - Paged list of discussion threads, sorted by last updated

+- Login and Register redirect to the last relevant view

 0.1 (frozen)